bidursapkota00/React/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` to see your grocery bud in action.
+Visit `http://localhost:5173` to see your Grocery bud in action.